Maybe your New Year’s resolution should be to quit your job.

 In my career, I have quit only one job, but I have lost several for various reasons.
 In retrospect, I can see several occasions when it probably would have served me better to quit.
 Here are some signs that it’s time for you to start looking for a new job:

-.
+Your work has minimal impact on the business.
 Specifically, you may notice that your ideas get no traction in meetings or when expressed in memos.
 (It doesn’t matter that your ideas may be good ones if nobody heeds them.)
 Although you may be busy, you cannot identify any specific achievements that made or saved money for the company or otherwise helped its reputation.
 I once had a job in product development at a company where this function was peripheral to the company’s mission and didn’t fit into the corporate culture.
 It was only a matter of time before a budget crunch would come and make them realize that I was expendable.

+You have almost nothing in common with your coworkers.
 Their lunchtime talk leaves you cold.
 Their life goals and values are very different from yours.
 Maybe you feel uncomfortable about their moral standards (either too shady or too prudish).

 The core mission of the business doesn’t match your goals and values.
 This often accompanies the previous item, because organizations tend to attract and retain workers who fit in.